CNUPiedPiper/Word2Vec_Training/README.md

 ## Word2Vec training from Namu-wiki data using KoNLPy & Gensim

 1. Cleansing namu_wiki json file to only korean text file.
-2. Extracting POS(Part-Of-Speech) from each noun using KoNLPy.
+2. Extracting POS(Part-Of-Speech) from setences using KoNLPy.
 3. Training Word2Vec from cleaned pos data.